-Dundas BI has built-in support for multi-tenant scenarios, allowing administrators to easily create and manage tenants (clients), each with their own users that are isolated from other tenants in a single Dundas BI instance.
-Each tenant can have its own content, content can be shared with all tenants with optional data security based on who is logged on, or a combination of these can be provided.
+Multi-tenancy support is fully built into Dundas BI's design and interface, allowing administrators to easily create and manage tenants (clients), with each tenant providing its own complete set of administrators, users, and groups.
+Dundas BI tenants are specially designed to be completely isolated from other tenants in a single Dundas BI instance where each tenant can have its own content, content can be shared with all tenants with optional data security based on who is logged on, or a combination of these can be provided.

 The most common use of a multi-tenant instance is for a SaaS solution provider who wants to enhance their software BI and analytics capabilities by integrating Dundas BI into it (hosted OEM/ISV scenario).
 There are other cases where a multi-tenant instance may be beneficial, such as a deployment of a client-facing portal, or a large internal deployment that requires complete isolation between different departments/lines of business.